jjmchew/jjmchew.github.io/vim.md

     - `ddp` : 'move' a line down (delete line, then put after cursor)
     - `ddkP` : 'move' a line up (delete line, move, then put before cursor)
   - `2dd` : 2 x delete line (i.e., delete 2 lines)
-  - `o` : insert (next) line, move to start of that line, and enter insert mode
+  - `o` : 'open' (next) line, move to start of that line, and enter insert mode
+    - `O` : open (previous) line (i.e., start a line ABOVE cursor)
   - `caw` : 'change a word'

   - `r` then character to replace with : 'replaces' the current character with a new one
+  - `R` : enter 'Replace' mode - overwrites the character under the cursor

   - `y` : yank (copy)
     - `yy` : copy current line (w/ newline character)